lateinit-apps/guitar-app/docs/conventions.md

 - Keep strict to our brand ~~new~~ [branching strategy](branching-strategy.md)
 - At least two approves are needed to merge a pull request
-- Pull request shouldn't be merged until every comments are resolved
+- Pull request shouldn't be merged until every comment is resolved
 - D.R.O.Y - Don't Resolve On Yourself - all comments to pull requests should be resolved by author
-  - violate D.R.O.Y. if the comments doesn't require additional review
+  - violate D.R.O.Y. if the comments don't require additional review
 - All merges are done with a simple merge strategy to preserve all commit history and branches, no squashes, no rebasing is allowed